 - 7. Explain effects of environmental factors on a population's health - 8.
 Explain biological and genetic factors that affect a population's health - 9.
-Explain behavioral and psychological factors that affect a population's health - 10.
-Explain the social, political, and economic determinants of health and how they contribute to population health and health inequities - 11.
+Explain behavioral and psychological factors that affect a population's health - Explain the cultural, social, political, and economic determinants of health and how they centributethe determinants relate to population health and health inequities - 11.
 Explain how globalization affects global burdens of disease - 12.
 Explain an ecological perspective on the connections among human health, animal health and ecosystem health (e.g., One Health)